-This course is ideal for students who are creative and enjoy problem solving.
-An interest in food and cooking is important although you do not need to be Mary Berry or Michel Roux Jnr.
-GCSE Food Technology is not essential either, although the course builds on previous knowledge.
+This course is ideal for students who are creative and enjoy cooking, although you do not need to be Mary Berry or Michel Roux Jnr.
+GCSE Food Preparation and Nutrition is not essential either, although the course builds on previous knowledge.
+It would help if students had some scientific background, particularly chemistry as the course covers the structure of each nutrient and the chemical changes during cooking processes.
+An interest in food and food establishments is essential as there will be visits to food shows, shops and markets as well as talks and demonstrations from food professionals.